Government finance statistics

 Government finance statistics contain crucial indicators for determining the health of the economies of the EU Member States.
 Under the terms of the EU’s Stability and Growth Pact (SGP), Member States pledged to keep their deficits and debt below certain limits: a Member State’s government deficit may not exceed 3 % of its gross domestic product (GDP), while its debt may not exceed 60 % of GDP.
 If a Member State does not respect these limits, the so-called excessive deficit procedure (EDP) is triggered.
 This entails several steps — including the possibility of sanctions — to encourage the Member State concerned to take appropriate measures to rectify the situation.
 The same deficit and debt limits are also criteria for economic and monetary union (EMU) and hence for joining the euro.
 Furthermore, the latest revision of the integrated economic and employment guidelines (revised as part of the Europe 2020 strategy for smart, sustainable and inclusive growth) includes a guideline to ensure the quality and the sustainability of public finances.

-In 2018, the government deficit (net borrowing of the consolidated general government sector, as a share of GDP) of both the EU-28 and the euro area (EA-19) decreased compared with 2017.
-A reduction was also observed in the general government debt-to-GDP ratio.
+In 2021, the government deficit (net borrowing of the consolidated general government sector, as a share of GDP) of both the EU and the euro area (EA) decreased compared with 2020, as did the government debt.
+In the euro area, the government deficit to GDP ratio decreased from -7.1 % in 2020 to -5.1 % in 2021, and in the EU from -6.8 % to -4.7 %.

 Government revenue and expenditure

 The level of general government expenditure and revenue varies considerably between the EU Member States (see Figure 5).
-In 2018, the Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Finland, Belgium, Denmark and Sweden; Norway also recorded a ratio in excess of 100 %.
-In 2018, seven Member States — Ireland, Romania, Lithuania, Bulgaria, Malta, Latvia and Estonia — reported relatively low combined ratios (less than 80 % of GDP).
+In 2021, the EU Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Finland, Greece, Austria, Denmark, Belgium, Italy and Sweden; Norway also recorded a ratio in excess of 100 %.
+In 2021, three EU Member States (Ireland, Romania and Lithuania) reported relatively low combined ratios (less than 80 % of GDP).

-Looking at each EU Member State, the relative importance of the different revenue categories varied widely.
-For example, taxes made up less than 50 % of government revenue in Slovakia, Romania, Czechia and Lithuania in 2018, but 87.5 % of general government total revenue in Denmark and 81.1 % in Sweden.
+Looking at each reporting country, the relative importance of the different revenue categories varied widely.
+Taxes made up less than 50 % of government revenue in Czechia, Slovenia, Romania and Slovakia in 2021.
+In contrast, taxes made up 88.5 % of general government total revenue in Denmark, 80.7 % in Sweden and 78.0 % in Iceland.

-There was considerable variation in the structure of tax revenues across the EU Member States in 2018 (see Figure 11).
+There was considerable variation in the structure of tax revenue across the EU Member States in 2021 (see Figure 11).
 As may be expected, those Member States that reported relatively high levels of expenditure tended to be those that also raised more taxes (as a proportion of GDP) for general government.
-For example, in 2018, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.8% of GDP recorded in France, followed by 46.1 % recorded in Denmark.
-The proportion of GDP accounted for by such revenue was below 30 % in three Member States (Ireland, Romania and Bulgaria).
+For example, in 2021, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.7% of GDP recorded in Denmark, followed by 46.4 % recorded in France.
+The proportion of GDP accounted for by such revenue was below 30 % in two Member States (Ireland with 21.5 % and Romania with 27.2 %).

 Source data for tables and graphs